RyanMConstable/clash-dashboard/README.md

 - Add logging, most likely another container with everything flowing into it
 - Add TLS internal use
 - Add proper authorization
-- Add elo for each user on each clan page for x amount of wars and clan war leagues
 - Add databases for cwl